 2. If making by hand – Combine the flour, xanthum gum and salt in a bowl, and the margarine or butter and rub into breadcrumbs.
 Make a well in the centre and add the ice cold water and knead for a moment.
 Make a disc and ball and wrap in cling film and place in the refrigerator to chill for 30 mins.

 3. Roll out the pastry onto baking parchment so you do not have to handle the pastry and more than you need to!
 Gluten free pastry is not kind and cracks easily so i find this step helps and you can lift them onto a tray later.
 Cut your pastry into small tea plate circles or rough shapes or go for a large circle.
 Pour your filling cold from the can and mix this first in a bowl so its evenly distributed.
 This should make 2 very large pasties or 4 smaller ones.
 Spoon some mixture onto one half of the circle and then fold over being careful not to overfill.
-Put a little water and fold over the pasty and press down the edges to seal.
-Continue to make the others and put an egg wash over the top.
+Put a little water, egg wash or milk alternative and fold over the pasty and press down the edges to seal.
+Continue to make the others and put an egg wash over the top or if your vegan use milk alternative.

 Lift your pasty on the baking parchment onto a baking tray and place in the oven on a middle shelf and cook for 20-25 mins until golden brown.